learn-co-students/nyc04-seng-ft-071320/Module1.md

 - Afternoon lecture:
     - What are "getter/reader" and "setter/writer" methods?
 How are they different?
 Why do we need them?
 What is the danger of mistaking them?
     - What is the difference between `attr_reader`, `attr_writer` and `attr_accessor`?
-    - If I create two instances of a Dog class with exactly same attributes, will they be the same attribute?
+    - If I create two instances of a Dog class with exactly same attributes, will they be the same object?

 #### Day labs list
 Introduction To Object-Orientation In Ruby: